coin-or/Gravity/MkP_install.md

 [mosek-url]: https://www.mosek.com/downloads/details/10/

 * Install and setup Mosek Fusion API for C++ by following instructions in [fusion-url][].
-Additionally, you need set the enviroment variable `MOSEK_ROOT_DIR` for your operating system.
+Additionally, you need to set the enviroment variable `MOSEK_ROOT_DIR` for your operating system.
 For instance, if you install MOSEK 8 under `DIR/mosek8/` in a linux platform, you need to specify `MOSEK_ROOT_DIR = DIR/mosek8/8/tools/platform/linux64x86/`.

 [fusion-url]: https://docs.mosek.com/8.0/cxxfusion/install.html